Methaqualone: Popular culture

-Quaalude has been referenced in the 2013 film The Wolf of Wall Street.
-Season 18 of Law & Order: Special Victims Unit addresses Quaalude administration as a date rape drug on episode 9, "Decline and Fall", aired in early 2017.
+Season 18 of Law & Order: Special Victims Unit addresses Quaalude administration as a date rape drug in episode 9, "Decline and Fall", which aired January 18, 2017.
+In True Detective season 1, Rust Cohle's use of Quaaludes is briefly mentioned in several episodes.

+It is also used by Patrick Melrose in Edward St Aubyn's 1992 novel Bad News.